Classic Motorcycle Build

 The Isle of Man TT was not run during the first World War, but returned in 1920.

-Growing in popularity, the TT began to attract more spectators and riders than ever before.
+After WWI, the race grew in popularity, and began to attract more spectators and riders than ever before.
 Many believe that 1922 marked a real breakthrough with Tom Sheard, a Manxman, winning the 350cc class on an AJS.

 The 1930's saw the TT become the most prestigious event on the calendar and also a shift in terms of winning bikes.